-Although sustainable investments play an important role, investors can find it difficult to gain an overview and identify trustworthy investment products.
+Sustainable investments play a crucial role, but it is challenging for investors to gain a clear overview and identify trustworthy investment products.

 Independent ESG labels create clarity and serve as a compass for investors when choosing sustainable investment solutions.
 Objective standards, credibility and transparency are the hallmarks of these labels.

-For the third time now, Forum Nachhaltige Geldanlagen (FNG) has awarded a number of MainFirst mutual funds with the FNG Label - the quality standard for sustainable investment funds in German-speaking countries.
+Once again, Forum Nachhaltige Geldanlagen (FNG) has awarded MainFirst mutual funds with the FNG Label - the quality standard for sustainable investment funds in German-speaking countries.
 Six investment funds meet the FNG standards in the areas of Institutional Credibility, Product Standards, Selection Strategy and Dialogue Strategies.